-How WGSN helped innovate LG’s new design strategy
+How WGSN helped innovate GP Batteries' design strategy

 The engagement